Frequently Asked Questions

-- or, if you are a light eater, nibble on the snacks provided in class (more on that below as well)
+- If you are a light eater, nibble on the snacks provided in class (more on that below as well)

 What drinks and snacks are provided in class?

 Your tuition includes "good coffee, assorted teas, and healthful snacks all day long."
 Freshly ground and brewed organic dark roast coffee is made throughout the day.
 A wide selection of black and herbal teas are also available.
 Bottled water is not necessary as we provide cold, filtered well water with lemon slices.
-For snacks there are homemade cookies and fresh veggies from my husband Jeff’s organic garden: carrots, cukes, sugar snap peas, beans – whatever is in season.
+For snacks there are nut bars and fresh, organic fruit and veggies.

 What about breakfast and dinner?